wurli/cobalt.nvim/README.md

 Cobalt comes in three variants:

-- `wave` the default heart-warming theme,
+- `classic` the default heart-warming theme,
 - `dragon` for those late-night sessions
 - `lotus` for when you're out in the open.